UCLA-RADAR-Group/pfs/README.md

 More information is available at the [PFS project webpage](https://seti.ucla.edu/jlm/research/pfs/).

 # Credits
-Most of the software was written by Jean-Luc Margot, with some contributions from Jeff Hagen and Joseph Jao.
+Most of the software was written by Jean-Luc Margot, with software contributions from Jeff Hagen and Joseph Jao.
+The design and construction of the first data-taking systems was funded by the National Astronomy and Ionosphere Center.

 # Further reading
 Additional information about planetary radar astronomy can be found at [http://radarastronomy.org](http://radarastronomy.org).